risingisland/Easy-2-Gallery/README.md

-# Easy-2-Gallery
+# Easy 2 Gallery 1.5x
-A MODx Evolution 1.2x image gallery
+An image gallery management for MODx CMS Evolution 1.1 and above.